django/asgiref/specs/tls.rst

   certificate then it will be an empty iterable.
 Some web server implementations may be unable to provide this (e.g. if TLS is terminated by a separate proxy or load balancer); in that case this shall be an empty iterable.
-Optional; defaults to empty iterable.
+Optional; if missing defaults to empty iterable.

 * ``client_cert_name`` (*Optional[Unicode string]*) -- The x509 Distinguished
   Name of the Subject of the client certificate, as a single string encoded as